-- You have not completed more than two units of winter term independent work; and
+- They have not completed more than two units of winter term independent work; and

-- You have received the approval of the chair or director of that department or program in which the work will be completed.
+- They have received the approval of the chair or director of that department or program in which the work will be completed

-- Students are not allowed to pursue independent work during their first winter term.
+Students are not allowed to pursue independent projects during their first winter term.